Policy watch: The world loves gold; India confused

 This is almost double of what most market analysts have been stating during the past few months.
 It is almost three times of the current gold price of $1,562 per ounce.
 Wood, however, wisely refrained from giving the time period.

-In fact, for the past few years, Central Banks – the world over – have been purchasing gold, after remaining sellers of the metal during the first decade of this century ( http://www.asiaconverge.com/2019/05/the-increasing-relevance-of-gold/ ).
+In fact, for the past few years, Central Banks – the world over – have been purchasing gold, after remaining sellers of the metal during the first decade of this century.

 India too began purchasing gold as early as 2002, when it bought 200 tonnes from the IMF (see chart).
 Even thereafter, during the past three years, India has steadily notched up its gold reserves.
 It is mere guesswork if the RBI would have purchased more gold last year, had the central government not laid claim to its cash reserves.
 Ditto for this year as well, as reports indicate that the government has already been eyeing the central bank’s money.